dukedorje/dotfiles/README.md

 structured the project accordingly.

 ## major changes from holman

-* I added antigen as a minimal and amazing package installer for ZSH, with my favorite plugins.
+- I added antigen as a minimal and amazing package installer for ZSH, with my favorite plugins.

-* I added a Brewfile and shell script to run `brew bundle install`.
-It installs all the best homebrew stuff for development.
+- I added a Brewfile and shell script to run `brew bundle install`.
+It installs all the best homebrew packages for development.

-* Also added asdf installation to manage all the versions of your language interpreter binaries such as nodejs, python, ruby, etc.
+- Also added asdf installation to manage all the versions of your language interpreter binaries such as nodejs, python, ruby, etc.

 ## topical